-While the International Longshoremen’s Association, AFL-CIO is enjoying successes at all its ports on the Atlantic and Gulf Coasts, including a recent tentative agreement on a new six-year Master Contract with United States Maritime Alliance (USMX), the Waterfront Commission is scrambling to undermine proposed legislation in New York State that would mirror widely supported legislation passed in New Jersey to eliminate the agency.
+While the International Longshoremen’s Association is enjoying successes at all its ports on the Atlantic and Gulf Coasts, including a recent tentative agreement on a new six-year Master Contract with United States Maritime Alliance (USMX), the Waterfront Commission is scrambling to undermine proposed legislation in New York State that would mirror widely supported legislation passed in New Jersey to eliminate the agency.

 Because the Waterfront Commission continues to interfere with the Collective Bargaining Agreements negotiated by the ILA and New York Shipping Association, it is threatening the success of the ILA’s tentative Master Contract.
 The Waterfront Commission adds a substantial cost to doing business throughout the Port of New York and New Jersey

 The expense of the Waterfront Commission drives cargo to other ports to the South and North.
 New York and New Jersey consumers get hit with higher costs on products when cargo is shipped to another port and then sent here by truck or rail.
 This abuse of power by the Waterfront Commission and their stranglehold on business trying to operate here figures largely in cargo finding other ports.

 As an agency that was created more than 65 years ago to supposedly keep organized crime influence away from the docks, they have failed miserably by their own admission: The Waterfront Commission claims they are still needed because the criminals they were suppose to eliminate for the past six and half decades are still present.